Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Regardless, this place is certainly a magical place and you can actually feel the spirits of all those souls who pilgrimaged here to find spiritual and physical healing.

 Here, at the turbulent waters edge, I stood and gazed into the sea.
 I was at my journey's end here in Muxía, Spain - at least for now.
-I had carried for miles on my Camino de Santiago, two very small shells that have been given to me.
-One from a dearest friend and the other from my husband.
+I had carried for miles on my Camino de Santiago, two very small shells that had been given to me.
+One from a friend and the other from my husband.

 They wished for me to carry their shells to have their presence with me, since they were unable to come on the pilgrimage with me.
 It was at this place, that I threw their shells into the sea.